Photo courtesy of WM.

 The new facility will be 109,000 square feet and process up to 50 tons per hour, or about 228,000 tons per year.
 WM says it will feature a dual-line system by CP Group of San Diego and include 17 optical sorters, among other advanced recycling technologies designed to separate materials more efficiently.

-The new facility in Tampa is part of WM’s previously disclosed plan to invest $1.4 billion in new recycling infrastructure across North America through 2026.
+The new facility in Tampa is part of WM’s previously disclosed plan to invest $1.4 billion in new or upgraded recycling infrastructure across North America through 2026.
 The company says this investment will enhance its recycling capabilities so more material can be turned into new products.

 Latest from Recycling Today